Short on time? Then the key things to know are:

 Aside from the exceptions noted above, most well-cooked fish and shellfish, including prawns and smoked salmon, can be safely eaten during pregnancy.

-Soft pasteurised cheeses including mozzarella, ricotta, cream cheese, feta and halloumi can all be eaten during pregnancy.
+Soft pasteurised cheeses including mozzarella, ricotta, cream cheese, goats cheese, feta and halloumi cheese can all be eaten during pregnancy.

 Can you eat stilton when pregnant?

-Hard pasteurised cheeses including cheddar, parmesan and stilton are also safe.
+Hard pasteurised types of cheese including cheddar, parmesan and stilton are also safe.

 Can you eat brie when pregnant?